anthonykasza/hdc_experiments/README.md

       - z, with estimates of y and x
       - y, with estimates of x and z
       - z, with estimates of y and z
+- Computing with Hypervectors for Efficient Speaker Identification
+- Integer Factorization with Compositional Distributed Representations
+  - "Thus, setting the value of 𝛽 allows traversing between two extremes: when 𝛽 is very small, FPEs of scalars that are far away from each other are still very similar (subsymbolic behavior) while when 𝛽 is very large, FPEs of scalars that are near each other are dissimilar (symbolic behavior)."
+    - this sound similar to local vs global similarity param in leveling
 - Hyperdimensional Quantum Factorization
   - in archetectures where unbinding is noisy (bind is not the exact inverse of unbind) a cleanup step is used
   - this paper utilizes Grover's algo to speed up the memory search done in the cleanup step